The Poet (novel)

 The Poet is the fifth novel by American author Michael Connelly.
-Published in 1996, it is the first of Connelly's novels not to feature Detective Harry Bosch and first to feature Crime Reporter Jack McEvoy.
-A sequel, The Narrows, was published in 2004.
+Published in 1996, it is the first of Connelly's novels not to feature Detective Harry Bosch and the first to feature Crime Reporter Jack McEvoy.
+A sequel, The Scarecrow, was published in 2009.
 The Poet won the 1997 Dilys Award.

 The story is told in first-person narrative from the perspective of reporter Jack McEvoy.
 At times, a first-person narrative is also used for a mysterious character named "Eidolon".
-And, while telling the story from the viewpoint of pedophile William Gladden, Connelly uses third-person narrative.
+While telling the story from the viewpoint of pedophile William Gladden, Connelly uses third-person narrative.
 The book also features the first appearance of FBI agent Rachel Walling, a recurring character in Connelly's novels.

 In April 2004, The Poet was reissued in paperback with an introduction by Stephen King.